-- a) We may end your registration and/or enrolment if: - (i) you do not pay your tuition fees when they become due. - (ii) you do not meet or cease to meet any of the requirements set out in Section C4; - (iii) you have enrolled for module(s) within a registered qualification, but you do not meet either the progression requirements or the progression criteria in Section 14.4, your enrolment for modules at the next Stage may be cancelled. - (iv) you have registered or enrolled but not yet commenced study for module(s) with pre-requisite or co-requisite requirements and you do not successfully meet those requirements, your registration or enrolment for those module(s) may be cancelled. - (v) you will be unable to complete your registered qualification within the time limit specified in Section I5 without exceeding the study restrictions set out in Section D2. - (vi) you are expelled or suspended from The Open University under the Code of Practice for Student Discipline. - b) We may cancel your registration, or apply conditions to your continued registration/enrolment if, in our opinion, it is reasonably necessary to do so in line with our duties: - to protect the health and safety of students, staff, contractors and members of the public - (ii) with respect to the safeguarding of young persons or vulnerable adults, in line with our Policy for ensuring the safety of children and vulnerable/ protected adults at The Open University - (iii) to comply with our obligations under the Equality Act 2010, any other statutory duty or obligation, or any order of a court or other authorised body made for the protection of the public, any section of the public or any individual.
+- a) We may end your registration and/or enrolment if: - (i) you do not pay your tuition fees when they become due. - (ii) you do not meet or cease to meet any of the requirements set out in Section C4; - (iii) you have enrolled for module(s) within a registered qualification, but you do not meet either the progression requirements or the progression criteria in Section I4.4, your enrolment for modules at the next Stage may be cancelled. - (iv) you have registered or enrolled but not yet commenced study for module(s) with pre-requisite or co-requisite requirements and you do not successfully meet those requirements, your registration or enrolment for those module(s) may be cancelled. - (v) you will be unable to complete your registered qualification within the time limit specified in Section I5 without exceeding the study restrictions set out in Section D2. - (vi) you are expelled or suspended from The Open University under the Code of Practice for Student Discipline. - b) We may cancel your registration, or apply conditions to your continued registration/enrolment if, in our opinion, it is reasonably necessary to do so in line with our duties: - (i) to protect the health and safety of Students, staff, contractors and members of the public

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022